NDHU School of Management: Master of Information Management (MIM)

-The NDHU Master of Information Management (M.I.M.) is aiming to empower students with the necessary computer literacy to implement theoretical information management strategies and techniques into practical situations existing in the industry.
+The NDHU Master of Information Management (MIM) program is designed to provide students with knowledge and skills in information systems, knowledge management, big data, e-commerce, cybersecurity and related technologies.
+The program integrates theoretical foundations in information management with practical applications relevant to industry and organizational settings.

 Executive MBA (EMBA)

 The NDHU School of Management also offers "NDHU EMBA" for those who have already reached a senior level in their organisations or professions, and are seeking to study part-time while maintaining their current role.

-The school also offers Entrepreneur and Innovation MBA (EiMBA) for those aiming to advance it's capabilities in entrepreneurship, Innovation, and action in changes.
+The school also offers an Entrepreneurship and Innovation MBA (EiMBA) for those aiming to advance their capabilities in entrepreneurship, innovation, and action in changes.

 Undergraduate

 Bachelor of Business Administration (BBA)

-NDHU School of Management offers 9 programs in different majors.
+NDHU School of Management offers nine programs in different majors.